 “Awaken to my Breath,” he Commanded, “serve my needs, live at my Command and my word.
 Rope.”

 That last word, Rope, was a security word, a perpetual Command.
 Vasher could have chosen anything, but he picked the first thing that came to mind.
-One Breath leached from his body, going down into the small rodent’s body.
+One Breath was leached from his body, going down into the small rodent’s corpse.
 It began to twitch.

-That was one breath he would never be able to recover.
+That was one breath Vasher would never be able to recover.
 Creating a Lifeless was a permanent event.
 Even as he watched, the colored breath twisted upon itself, getting sucked into the creature’s body.
-Then, the squirrel lost all color, bleeding to grey, the Awakening feeding of the body’s own colors to fuel the transformation.
-Still, the squirrel had been grey in the first place, so there wasn’t much of a difference.
+Then, the squirrel lost all color, bleeding to grey, the Awakening feeding off the body’s own colors to fuel the transformation.
+The squirrel had been grey in the first place, so the difference was tough to see.
 That’s why Vasher preferred to use them.

 “Command Rope,” he said to the creature, its grey eyes looking up at him.
 The security word said, Vasher could imprint it with an order, much like he did when performing a standard Awakening.
 “Make noise.
 Bite people.
 Command Rope.”
+The last use of the word closed its impressionability, so it could no longer be Commanded.

 The squirrel hopped up to its feet, then scampered down the hallway, heading for the open doorway the fleeing servants had disappeared into.
-Vasher continued to run, hoping that his distraction would earn him a bit of time.
+Vasher stood and began to run again, hoping that his distraction would earn him a bit of time.
 Indeed, a few moments later he heard cries coming from the doorway the squirrel had entered.
 Clangs and screams followed.
 Lifeless could be difficult to stop, particularly a fresh one with orders to bite.

 Vasher smiled.